Polls have consistently shown that American adults support equal employment protection

 ENDA.]

-that all gays and lesbians die: "Although they know God's righteous decree that
+reference to the early death of gays and lesbians: "Although they know God's righteous decree that

 those who do such things deserve death, they not only continue to do these very things but